ChristianaCare: Wilmington Hospital

-Wilmington Hospital houses 241 licensed beds and is home to ChristianaCare's Center for Rehabilitation and Center for Advanced Joint Replacement.
+Wilmington Hospital houses 321 licensed beds and is home to ChristianaCare's Center for Rehabilitation and Center for Advanced Joint Replacement.
 Its campus is also home to the Roxana Cannon Arsht Surgicenter, Wilmington Hospital Health Center, an HIV program and the First State School, a private/public partnership that provides in-school education for children with serious illnesses that would otherwise render them homebound.
 Plans for a $250 million expansion project were announced in 2007 that will include room for 90 new patient beds, new operating room suites, an expanded emergency department and much more.

 Since 2019, Wilmington Hospital houses the Center for Hope and Healing which strives to provide care for individuals struggling with mental illness, medical conditions, and social health issues.
 In February 2021, the Delaware Health Resources Board cleared the Delaware Neurosurgical Group PA and ChristianaCare's joint spinal surgery center, named Center for Spine Surgery LLC.
 This center, located at Roxana Cannon Arsht Surgicenter on the Wilmington Hospital campus, will contain 6 operating rooms, 6 overnight rooms, a post-surgical recovery space and 23-hour stay capacity for spine surgical patients.
 The projected opening date is January 2022.

+On June 16, 2026, a shooting occurred at Wilmington Hospital.
+The perpetrator, 23-year-old John Wallace-Bey of New Castle, Delaware, killed a 19-year-old man and injured another man, before fleeing to Philadelphia where he was arrested in the Olney neighborhood.